 We have exercised professional judgment and have maintained professional skepticism throughout the audit, in accordance with Dutch Standards on Auditing, ethical requirements and independence requirements.
+The "Information in support of our opinion" section above includes an informative summary of our responsibilities and the work performed as the basis for our opinion.
 Our audit included among others: